slott56/slott56.github.io/Pelican/content/blog/2006/05/2006_05_04-my_microsoft_blind_spot.rst

+Hobbit says:

-Hobbit says http://www.haloscan.com/comments/slott/E20060228202627/#90649 "Everything in the windows world does not directly work with the "rapidly-evolving" windows api's (for example, c# devs rarely concern themselves with api calls.)
-If there is such a lack of clarity in these API's causing a "barrier to innovation," why is windows still the easiest and most popular platform to develop on?
+    "Everything in the windows world does not directly work with the "rapidly-evolving" windows api's (for example, c# devs rarely concern themselves with api calls.)
+If there is such a lack of clarity in these API's causing a "barrier to innovation," why is windows still the easiest and most popular platform to develop
+    on?

-"I would argue that development tools, languages and technologies are one of the few areas that MS actually excels, and that love it or not, it's played a big role in their market dominance."
+    "I would argue that development
+    tools, languages and technologies are one of the few areas that MS actually excels, and that love it or not, it's played a big role in their market dominance."